MultiSafepay/magento2-core/README.md

 * [multisafepay-magento2-catalog-inventory](https://github.com/MultiSafepay/magento2-catalog-inventory) (Handles stock when MSI is disabled)
 * [multisafepay-magento2](https://github.com/MultiSafepay/magento2) (Meta package which installs all the above)

+For GraphQL support there is a separate module:
+* [multisafepay-magento2-graphql](https://github.com/MultiSafepay/magento2-graphql) (Extends and adds GraphQL queries and mutations)

 ## Installation

 This module can be installed via composer: